 - Use things like simple homemade seed and nut-based sauces and natural mustards and vinegar, lemon or lime juice, and oil-free vinaigrettes in meals instead of oils.

-- If you choose to use any oils, they should be used in the tiniest amounts necessary, as infrequently as possible, be of the highest quality (i.e., organic, pure, virgin, cold-pressed), and added to raw meals or after cooking.
+- If you choose to use any oils, they should be used in the tiniest amounts necessary, as infrequently as possible, be of the highest quality (i.e., organic, pure, virgin, cold-pressed), and added to meals in its raw form, after the meal has finished cooking.

-- If any pan cooking must be done with oils, then a more heat-stable oil, like virgin coconut oil may be the safest choice, if saturated fat is otherwise kept low in the diet.
+- If any pan cooking must be done with oils, then a more heat-stable oil, like virgin coconut oil may be the safest choice, if saturated fat is otherwise kept low and infrequent in the diet.
 Saturated fats are heat-stable, up to a point, whereas unsaturated fats are not, regardless of any smoke-point.
 Olive oil is not a heat-stable cooking oil.

 - At the very least, avoid all fried food and oil-roasted food, which is most detrimental to your health.
 These culinary practices and meals subject oil to the highest and most prolonged heat, carrying the most health risks.

 Also, do keep in mind that nearly every processed food and restaurant meal contains some kind of oil.
 If you eat any processed, packaged food, always read the ingredient list to be informed and make the best choice for your health needs.
 At restaurants, skip any greasy or oil-rich options, and ask for the kitchen to omit or use less oil to prepare your meal whenever possible.
 The more you can minimize these sources of oil in your diet, the better for your health and weight.

-For more information about all this, you can refer to my book Healing & Prevention Through Nutrition and any of the following resources:
+For more information about all this, you can refer to my book Healing & Prevention Through Nutrition or any of the following resources:

 - Center for Nutrition Studies — Collection of articles about oil